 As part of your expansion strategy, you have likely identified the new country as an excellent business opportunity for your enterprise.
 But there are still no guarantees.
 Mitigating risk by using a global PEO makes a lot of sense in many cases.
 Advantages include:

 When does setting up a new legal entity makes sense?

+It is sometimes thought that there are disadvantages to global PEO solutions: But this is not really true.
+It would be more accurate to say that there are some situations where other international expansion models are more appropriate.
 In some cases, it will make sense to set up a legal entity in the country in question.
 This might, for example, be a subsidiary company of the enterprise, or some other legal form, such as a trust.
 While every case differs, when might this be sensible?